Analysis | The Enes Kanter Freedom-Colin Kaepernick similarities — and differences

 Kaepernick began sitting and then kneeling during the anthem in the 2016 preseason to bring attention to police brutality and social injustice; after the season, the quarterback reached a deal with the San Francisco 49ers to opt out of the final year of his contract, and Kaepernick hasn’t caught on with another team since.

 Freedom has been outspoken on human rights before, particularly in his home country of Turkey.
-But at the beginning of the current season, he became more focused on China, whose market has become an increasingly important one for the NBA — a situation which had already touched off controversy in recent years.
+But at the beginning of the current season, he became more focused on China, whose market has become an increasingly important one for the NBA — a situation that had already touched off controversy in recent years.

 On the NBA’s trade deadline day last week, Freedom was dealt from the Boston Celtics to the Houston Rockets and promptly cut by Houston.
-(The Rockets happen to be a big team in China, given former NBA star Yao Ming played for them.
-The team also provided the scene the 2019 controversy, when the Rockets’ general manager briefly tweeted in support of Hong Kong’s independence.)
+(The Rockets happen to be a big team in China, given that former NBA star Yao Ming played for them.
+The team also provided the scene for the 2019 controversy, when the Rockets’ general manager briefly tweeted in support of Hong Kong’s independence.)

 The salary implications of both are worth noting.